 The intangible assets include \$28 million allocated to trade names, amortizable over 7-9 years, and \$72 million allocated to customer relationships, amortizable over 7-11 years.
-Goodwill represents Mimran's market presence and an experienced workforce.
+Goodwill represents Mimran's market presence and its experienced workforce.
 The intangible assets and goodwill are not deductible for income tax purposes.

-Certain Mimran entities acquired are accounted for on a three-month lag.
-For the three and six month periods ended June 30, 2018, net sales of \$109 million and \$153 million, respectively, and net earnings of \$4 million and \$9 million, respectively, were recognized in Seaboard's condensed consolidated financial statements from the date of acquisition.
+Certain Mimran entities acquired are accounted for on a three-month lag and use local currency as their functional currency.
+For the three and nine month periods ended September 29, 2018, net sales of \$120 million and \$272 million, respectively, and net earnings of \$5 million and \$14 million, respectively, were recognized in Seaboard's condensed consolidated financial statements from the date of acquisition.
+Translation gains and losses are recorded as components of other comprehensive income (loss).
 Acquisition costs, incurred primarily in 2017, of \$1 million were expensed in selling, general and administrative expenses.